 A tenant eviction in the State of New York is only considered legal when the landlord has filed charges to evict a tenant and the court has sided with the landlord.
 The eviction is generally carried out by a sheriff or a marshal.
 The landlord cannot evict a tenant without going through the legal process.
 If the landlord evicts the tenant themselves, the landlord may be liable to the tenant for 3 times the tenants' damages.
 Tenants who think that they might be evicted are encouraged to seek legal aid.

-In some cases, the landlord must notify DHCR of their intent to evict a tenant before they can legally begin the court proceedings.
+In some unusual cases, the landlord must notify DHCR of their intent to evict a tenant before they can legally begin the court proceedings.
 If the landlord wants to demolish a building, for example.
-However, they are instances in which the landlord does not need to get approval from DHCR, like if the tenant is not paying rent.
+However, in most cases, the landlord does not have to get approval from DHCR, like if the tenant is not paying rent.

 Not paying rent on time is the only instance in which the landlord does not have to provide the tenant with a termination notice.
+However, before beginning a case about non payment for rent, the landlord must ask for the rent owed from the tenant.
+This can be done in writing or orally depending on whether the tenant’s lease requires notices to be in writing.
 Generally, for these other examples, the landlord provides the tenant with notice:

 Does not need approval from DHCR and does not need to notify tenant with termination notice